SelimChraibi/AsynchronousIterativeAlgorithms.jl/README.md

 # Here we could also be reading the `A` and `b` from a file for example
 @everywhere function make_problem(pid)
-    pid==1 && return nothing # for now let's give process 1 an empty problem return LRMSE(rand(pid,10),rand(pid)) # here the sample size is n = pid, that's arbitrary, don't do this irl end
+    pid==1 && return nothing # for now let's give process 1 an empty problem return LRMSE(rand(pid,10),rand(pid)) # here the sample size is m = pid, that's arbitrary, don't do this irl end
 ```

 When instanciating your problems you might have three requirement:

 - **Limiting comunication costs** and **avoiding duplicated memory**: therefore, loading the distributed problems directly on their correct processes is be preferable to loading them first on the central node and then sending each of them to their process
-- **Persistant data**: You might want to reuse problems you've created for other experiments (you don't want your problem to be stuck in a remote loop of `run`'s local scope)
+- **Persistant data**: You might want to reuse problems you've created for other experiments (you don't want your problem to be stuck in a remote loop of `start`'s local scope)

 Depending on your needs, you have three options to construct your problems: